 Denver rode one of the most dominant offenses in NFL history to a 13-3 regular season and an appearance in the Super Bowl.
 But the Broncos’ championship dreams ended in a hurry when Seattle put on a show in the Big Game.

 This offseason has seen quite a bit of turnover on a Broncos roster that, at least defensively, was exposed by injury and suspension in 2013.
 So can Denver rediscover that magic and give Peyton Manning one more run at his second ring?
 Or is the window closing too fast?
 Sayre Bedinger, editor at Predominantly Orange, shares his thoughts.

-Zoneblitz: The Rams finished 7-9 in probably the toughest division in football.
+Zoneblitz: The Super Bowl got ugly, but the Broncos still got there in record-setting fashion.
 How would you assess the season?
 Continue reading

 It’s often said that quarterback is the most important position in sports.
 That plays out in the contracts they receive and in the credit or blame they get when their teams win or lose.

 That makes it all the more obvious to me that this year’s class of QBs was really more flash in the pan than sure thing.
 So to the fans of the teams who successfully acquired the “Big Four,” don’t be utterly surprised if one or more of your organizations is back again in two years still seeking the franchise signal caller every team desires.

 I’ve seen teams like the Vikings, for example, criticized for passing on him not just once, when they traded back from eight to nine and left him on the board to take athletic LB Anthony Barr, but twice – the second time being when Cleveland outbid them in their effort to move up to pick 22.
 Continue reading